vyron-arvanitis/pp-lab/labreport.md

 Below we list the requirements of what should be part of your lab report.
 When in doubt, please reach out to your advisor.

-- A basic introduction about the Belle II experiment and the problem you try to solve in this lab course.
+- A basic introduction about the Belle II experiment and the problem you try to solve in this lab course.[@vyron]
-- A basic introduction about Deep Sets and Graph neural networks.
+- A basic introduction about Deep Sets and Graph neural networks.[@paul]
 - A summary of the types of networks you were examining.
 - A summary describing how you approached the respective tasks.
 - A summary of the results and a discussion on possible issues with the approach taken in this lab course.
 In particular you should discuss a potential systematic bias that could be introduced by this method.